 Here are our top suggestions for self-published Australian authors who are just entering the world of self-publishing their first book!

 Writing a great book and completing your manuscript is just the first part of being an author, and once you write ‘The end,’ the hard work really starts, which is why we wrote this article about the top suggestions for self-published Australian authors.
-However, these suggestions don’t just apply to Australian authors.
+However, these suggestions apply to Australian authors as well.

 If you’ve been searching online for great suggestions for self-published Australian authors who are just entering the publishing world, you’ve come to the right place.
 Starting in the competitive self-publishing industry is never easy.
 It’s not without its ups and downs, and just when you think you have a good understanding, something changes, and you’re back to square one all over again.

 For authors still considering their self-publishing options, we created a comprehensive guide to Amazon KDP, Amazon Kindle Direct Publishing for Australian Authors: The Complete Guide to Amazon KDP!
-This guide gives an in-depth look at how Amazon KDP works.
+This guide provides an in-depth overview of how Amazon KDP works.

 Top 10 Suggestions for Self-Published Australian Authors